haruka-7/heiwa/README.md

 # Heiwa
-A minimalist flat-file CMS, by Pedro CADETE aka Hidrile
+A minimalist dynamic flat-file CMS.

 > Heiwa is currently in **BETA** state.
 >